No discrimination against anyone at Bayford

 We seek to ensure that all pupils have equal access to the full range of educational opportunities provided by the school.

 We constantly strive to remove any forms of indirect discrimination that may form barriers to learning for any groups or individual.

 We ensure that all recruitment, employment, promotion, and training systems are fair to all, and provide opportunities for everyone.

 We challenge prejudiced views whenever they occur.
 We value each pupil’s worth.
-We celebrate the individuality and cultural diversity of the community centred on our school, and we show respect for all.
+We celebrate the individuality, identity and cultural diversity of the community centred on our school, and we show respect for all.

 We promote an understanding of diverse cultures through the topics studied by the children, and we reflect this in the displays of work shown around the school.
 Compared with many British communities our natural catchment area is not particularly diverse, and that means we have to work harder to broaden our children’s experience and understanding of diversity and difference, and to promote love and respect for all.
 We regularly welcome visitors to school from other faiths and cultures, and we also arrange school trips and visits to a range of places of worship.